Skip to content

 Recommended by: Ilse, Digital Travel Couple

-Croatia can be a perfect European budget destination.
 With cheap flights departing from many European cities, you can book a return ticket to Croatia for less than €100.
+Although cities like Dubrovnik are increasingly popular, lesser-known areas like the Istria region and the sleepy island of Vis have fewer crowds and (generally) lower prices.

-The costs depend per season of course.
-May and September are both shoulder season months with lower prices than normal.
-But from October – March, which is the official low season, you will find the lowest prices.
+Top Tip: May and September are shoulder season months, with lower prices than normal.
+But from October to March, which is the official low season, you will find the lowest prices.

 RECOMMENDED TOUR: Dubrovnik Old Town Walking Tour